 Family, friends, and people at work are just as bothered by your hearing loss as you are.
 They may be impatient because they have to repeat what they say to you so often.
 For that reason, conversations with you become time consuming.
 They can't communicate with you by phone the way they used to.
 You miss out on whispered affections.
 They feel at a loss to help, and they often wish for the "old relationship" they remember.

 This is where you can take the lead and consult an audiologist to see what can be done to improve your hearing.
 Better hearing improves communication at home, at work, and in your social and leisure time activity.

 Our goal is to give you back the ability to hear the things that you've been missing!

 Please click here for a self-test that can help you make an immediate assessment about your hearing.

-ENT Now offers same day hearing testing and hearing aid appointments.
+Our ENT Now location offers same day hearing testing and hearing aid appointments.
 Call to make an appointment or simply walk in to be seen by an audiologist.

 Online Bill Pay

 Register for paperless billing.
 It’s secure, fast and convenient!